 Kittery, ME

-Kittery Maine is the first Maine town that you’ll find right over the New Hampshire border by Portsmouth, NH.
+Kittery, Maine, is the first Maine town that you’ll find right over the New Hampshire border by Portsmouth, NH.
 It’s mostly known for some fabulous outlet shops.
 There are several outlet malls, all located on the same street.
 It’s easy to drive to each plaza, park, and shop.

-During your day in Kittery, Maine, you can also explore Fort McClary State Park and be adventurous at Take Flight Adventures.
+During your day in Kittery, Maine, you can explore Fort McClary State Park and be adventurous at Take Flight Adventures.
 Be sure to stop at one of the many seafood restaurants and stands to pick up a delicious lobster roll.

 Options include Bob’s Clam Shack and Robert’s Maine Grill (where the lobster roll and chowder pictured above came from).
 While in Kittery, you’ll also want to stop at Yummies, a store filled with all kinds of candy.